-- (1) Subject to paragraph (2), a candidate shall, no later than 15 working days after the day the poll is held, deliver to the Greffier a written declaration of - - (a) the candidate's election expenses, itemising the amounts expended (whether direct or notional) and the goods and services on which they are expended; and - (b) the donations that the candidate has received, specifying - (i) in relation to each donation of, or having a value of, more than £100, the name of the donor, the amount or value of the donation, and whether the donation is of - - (A) money, - (B) a loan of money, - (C) goods or the use of goods, or - (D) services,
+- (1) Subject to paragraph (2), a candidate shall, no later than 15 working days after the day the poll is held, deliver to the Greffier a written declaration of - (a) the candidate's election expenses, itemising the amounts expended (whether direct or notional) and the goods and services on which they are expended; and - (b) the donations that the candidate has received, specifying -

-- (ii) the sum of the anonymous donations received, and sent to the Treasurer of the States, by the candidate. - (2) The donations made by a donor to the candidate shall, for the purposes of paragraph (1)(b)(i), be aggregated. - (3) The declaration required by paragraph (1) shall be - (a) made using a form supplied by the Greffier; - (b) include a statement by the candidate that, to the best of his or her knowledge, information and belief, the information contained in it is true, complete and correct; and - (c) signed by the candidate. - (4) If, having made a declaration, a candidate becomes aware of any variation in or addition to the information required to be declared, the candidate shall, as soon as possible and, in any event, no later than 10 working days after becoming so aware, deliver to the Greffier a further written declaration of the variation or addition. - (5) A declaration delivered under paragraph (4) shall include a statement conforming to paragraph (3)(b) and signed by the candidate. - (6) A candidate who fails, without reasonable excuse, to deliver a declaration, or further declaration, in accordance with this Regulation is guilty of an offence and liable to a fine. - (7) A candidate who delivers a declaration, or a further declaration, under this Regulation, knowing or believing it to be false in a material particular, is guilty of an offence and liable to a fine.
+- (i) in relation to each donation of, or having a value of, more than £120, the name of the donor, the amount or value of the donation, and whether the donation is of - (A) money, - (B) a loan of money, - (C) goods or the use of goods, or - (D) services. - (ii) the sum of the anonymous donations received, and sent to the Treasurer of the States, by the candidate. - (2) The donations made by a donor to the candidate shall, for the purposes of paragraph (1)(b)(i), be aggregated. - (3) The declaration required by paragraph (1) shall be - (a) made using a form supplied by the Greffier; - (b) include a statement by the candidate that, to the best of his or her knowledge, information and belief, the information contained in it is true, complete and correct; and - (c) signed by the candidate. - (4) If, having made a declaration, a candidate becomes aware of any variation in or addition to the information required to be declared, the candidate shall, as soon as possible and, in any event, no later than 10 working days after becoming so aware, deliver to the Greffier a further written declaration of the variation or addition. - (5) A declaration delivered under paragraph (4) shall include a statement conforming to paragraph (3)(b) and be signed by the candidate. - (6) A candidate who fails to deliver a declaration, or further declaration, in accordance with this Article is guilty of an offence and liable to a fine. - (7) A candidate who delivers a declaration, or a further declaration, under this Article, knowing or believing it to be false in a material particular, is guilty of an offence and liable to a fine. - (8) The States may by Regulations amend - (a) the monetary amount expressed in paragraph (1)(b)(i); - (b) the period of time expressed in paragraph (1); - (c) the period of time expressed in paragraph (4).